 Nowhere is that fear more apparent than when someone with anxiety feelings like they're choking.
 Choking sensations are a very real problem for those dealing with anxiety - especially anxiety attacks - and can contribute to this feeling like danger is present at any moment.

-Choking = Anxiety?
+Is Your Choking From Anxiety?

 Choking Sensations and Disease or Illness